 • The task action points to the right project.

-• The selected assignees still have access to that project.
+• The selected assignee still has access to that project.

 • The template bindings match the fields in the triggering table.